South Norfolk market towns

 With its iconic 17th century Market Cross still standing majestically in the centre of town, Wymondham is also home to the 900 year old Wymondham Abbey, 15th century inn, heritage museum and the popular Wymondham music festival.
 This charming Norfolk town has a lot to offer in the 21st century.

 Every Friday is market day from 9am until 2:30pm, and on the third Saturday of each month, Wymondham Farmers’ Market offers a wide range of beautiful local produce and mouth-watering treats available from 9am until 1pm.
-These are closed currently due to Covid, we will update this as soon as possible.

 If you’re planning to visit Norwich make sure you take the short detour along the A11 to Wymondham to experience its lively atmosphere and bags of character.